SAFEHR-data/PIXL/README.md

 bin/run-all-tests.sh
 ```
 and not just the component you have been working on as this will help us catch unintentional regressions without spending GH actions minutes :-)

+## Assumptions

+PIXL data extracts include the below assumptions

+- (MRN, Accession number) is unique identifier for a report/DICOM study pair
+- Patients have a single _relevant_ MRN
+- Observations closest to the average image acquisition time are most accurate